 It is also important to note that new volcanoes can erupt at any time along the fissure without any notice.

-It is strongly advised not to bring dogs on this hike as the gases can be low lying and not good for them.
-Strong children can complete this hike with the supervision of adults.
+It is strongly advised NOT to bring dogs on this hike as the gases can be low-lying and not good for them.
+Strong children aged over 12 can complete this hike with the supervision of adults.

 Witness the erupting volcano in 2022